larsks/acct-manager/README.md

   quay.io/larsks/moc-acct-manager:latest
 ```

-As above, this requires you to be authenticated against OpenShift
-because it uses your `~/.kube/config` file for credentials.

 ### Running the code in OpenShift

-There are examples Kubernetes manifests in the `manifests` directory
+There are examples Kubernetes manifests in the
-that are designed to be applied using [Kustomize][].
-To deploy this
+`manifests/onboarding-api` directory that are designed to be applied
-application into [CRC][]:
+using [Kustomize][].
+To deploy this application into CRC:

 [kustomize]: https://kustomize.io/